Previous tool: Spreadsheets

 “I never really felt like I had the time to keep up with the resource management during my day job.
 To be honest, it was a Saturday when I used to try to hammer through all of our resource planning.”

-In an effort to leave their reactive, spreadsheet-driven process behind, Boldt began a trial run of Bridgit Bench with three of their offices volunteering to test it out.
-Moe’s operating group was one of the volunteers and quickly realized the power of the platform and how it could help them move to an easier, data-driven, proactive process.
+To leave their reactive, spreadsheet-driven process behind, Boldt began a trial run of Bridgit Bench with three of their offices volunteering to test it.
+Moe’s operating group was one of the volunteers and quickly realized the platform’s power and how it could help them move to an easier, data-driven, proactive process.

 Upon getting into Bridgit Bench, Moe was quick to point out how easy it was to use and keep updated: